facelessuser/coloraide-extras/docs/src/markdown/interpolate/spectral.md

     composite reflectance curve to be between a very small value and 1 as the Kubelka-Munk functions expect reflectance to not be zero and not exceed 1.

-    This trimming of the concentrations and the reflectance curve means some out-of-gamut colors can attenuated.
+    This trimming of the concentrations and the reflectance curve means some out-of-gamut colors can be attenuated.
 To better handle these colors, and even some colors in the sRGB gamut that can't quite be covered, once we've decomposed a color to a reflectance curve, we convert it to XYZ and get the difference between it and the original and save the residual.
-Residuals occur when a color can't quite be represented with our primary colors.
-The identified residual XYZ values will be mixed separately from the reflectance curves and then added in at the end.
+The identified residual XYZ values will be mixed separately using normal normal linear interpolation.
+These residuals are then added at the end to the reflectance curves that were mixed using Kubelka-Munk theory.
 This approach is very similar to what Mixbox describes in their paper and helps to provide more sane color mixing for colors outside the sRGB gamut.

 4. Spectral.js generally clips the mixed colors before returning them.
 We do not clip any colors that are out-of-gamut due to mixing in case the user is within a gamut that can accommodate them.
 Additionally, we allow colors outside of